ACEMS/ECRretreat2017Nov/README.md

 ## Draft programme

-The programme will include _unstructure collaborative sessions_, an _IP workshop_, _invited speakers_ who will their different career trajectories for quantitative scientists, _getting to know each other sessions_, some _mentoring to the PhD students_, a few _round table discussions_ plus a BBQ and food.

 The draft programme can be found in the Wiki, see the tab above or click [here](https://github.com/ACEMS/ECRretreat2017Nov/wiki).
 We're planning the collaborative research projects and unstructured sessions in the [Issues](https://github.com/ACEMS/ECRretreat2017Nov/issues) tab.
 Why not head on over, see what people are suggesting, make a few comments and pitch your own idea?

+The programme will include:
+* unstructure collaborative sessions
+* IP workshop
+* invited speakers
+* mentoring to the PhD students
+* opportunities to meet other ECRs
+* round table discussions
+* BBQ, beach and food.

 ### The Unstructured Sessions
 These sessions are about collaboration and discussing/working on projects you are interested in.
 They work like this:
 1. You add projects you are interested in workingo on to the [Issues](https://github.com/ACEMS/ECRretreat2017Nov/issues) page **before the retreat**.